voyagermesh/voyager/docs/user-guide/component/ingress/tls.md

 ```
 This Ingress will open an `https` listener to secure the channel from the client to the loadbalancer,
-terminate TLS at load balancer with the secret retried via SIN and forward unencrypted traffic to the
+terminate TLS at load balancer with the secret retried via SNI and forward unencrypted traffic to the
 `test-service`.

 ### TCP TLS